Submission Deadline Extended!

 The goal of the Conference is to encourage the free flow of ideas and knowledge across a broad spectrum of subjects in order to initiate new thought processes and methods for dealing with the issues facing the world today.

-The Domin Conference is hosted on the Main Campus of Columbus State University at the Cunningham Center for Leadership Development in Columbus, GA.
+The Domin Conference is hosted on the Main Campus of Columbus State University at the Cunningham Conference Center in Columbus, GA.

-Under the broad theme of “Expanding Horizons: Broader Understanding through Interdisciplinary Research" a Call for Papers to the 2014 Dr. Gregory P. Domin Graduate Research Conference at Columbus State University is issued.
+Under the broad theme of “Collaborate for Change" a Call for Proposals to the 2015 Dr. Gregory P. Domin Graduate Research Conference at Columbus State University is issued.
 The rise of globalization, changing environmental factors, and rapid dissemination of information and increased interconnectivity has drastically changed the dynamic of everyday existence.
 What challenges will we face in this new world as a result of the ever-growing rise and distribution of technology, increased spread of culture and ideas, and strains on existing infrastructure and resources?

 Proposals need not address the selected theme.
 Graduate students from all disciplines are encouraged to submit their original work for discussion and review.
 The Conference Chair will arrange accepted Paper proposals into panels based on topic and/or discipline with a focus on encouraging debate, discussion, and potential collaboration.
 Posters presentations will occur all together in an open session to foster discussion and potential collaboration.